CSCfi/csc-user-guide/docs/apps/comsol.md

 Sometimes, you may encounter errors relating to OpenGL rendering during the launch.
-The solution is to force COMSOL to start with software rendering from Desktop app `Host terminal` using
+The solution is to force COMSOL to start with software rendering from Desktop app `Terminal` using

 ```bash
 module load comsol